-Emmett Brown, who was a teenager at the time, formed Muskie Hunters in 1968.
+Emmett Brown, who was a teenager at the time, formed Musky Hunters, Inc. in 1968.

-early months claiming that Muskellunge would not spawn nor could it survive
+(now the DNR) opposed this idea in its early months, claiming that muskellunge would not spawn nor could

-in Illinois waters.
-Subsequent to negotiations with the state and various
+it survive in Illinois waters.
+Subsequent to negotiations with the state and various fund-raisers, the stocking

 and has gained financial support from the state.